 At Texas A&M Commerce, you’ll have a choice of over 100 academic programs and study within class sizes averaging 24 students.
 You’ll have access to direct, one-to-one mentoring from top faculty members, too.
-Outside of the classroom, other opportunities include internships, research opportunities, and hands-on experiences.
+Outside of the classroom, other opportunities include:

 As an approved STEM program, the Bachelor of Business Administration in Business Analytics at Texas A&M will prepare you with all the relevant skills you’ll need to launch a career in business intelligence.
-You’ll cover the collection, organization, and analysis of data and learn how to use it to solve problems or make decisions.
+Through this business analytics degree, you’ll cover the collection, organization, and analysis of data and learn how to use it to solve problems or make decisions.

-Lasting for around four years, the program is based at the Commerce, Frisco campus, though it is also available online via distance learning.
-The program comprises 120 credit hours and doesn’t require a thesis.
+Lasting for around four years, the business analytics degree is based at the Commerce, Frisco campus, though it is also available online via distance learning.
+The business analytics program comprises 120 credit hours and doesn’t require a thesis.
 It has been running for more than a decade, so you can be sure that you’re receiving tried and tested tuition.